-Error-prone spreadsheets are a recurring problem that take up a significant amount of time for finance teams.
-As long as input remains manual, human errors are bound to occur.
+Error-prone spreadsheets are a recurring problem that takes up a significant amount of time for finance teams.
+As long as the input remains manual, human errors are bound to occur.
 Not to mention, sending emails back and forth between colleagues and reconciling different versions of the same spreadsheet creates ample opportunity for errors.

 Using automation from Cloud FP&A software, teams no longer have to worry about inputting data themselves and causing errors.
 Nor will they be at risk of broken formulas or templates.
 The data presented in their reports is accurate and up-to-date, eliminating the need for constant checks and balances.

 3. Access to Real-time Insights